jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 end
 ```

 Whilst these tests help us with simple errors, they still do not check for overlapping timesheet entries.
 They also do not consider timesheet pay calculations, or whether our pages are loading correctly.
-For that we will use integration tests; to get started we will simply run
+For that we will use integration tests; to get started we will execute
 <p style="text-align: center; font-family: monospace, monospace;font-size: 0.85em; background-color: #e9f1f5">rails generate integration_test timesheets_new</p>
-in our console and Rails will generate the file ```timesheets_new_test.rb``` in ```test/integration``` for us.
+in our console.
+If `generate` is too long, you can replace it with just `g`.
+After running this command, Rails will generate the file `timesheets_new_test.rb` in `test/integration` for us.

 First, we will write a test to check that invalid timesheets are not saved.
 In addition to asserting no timesheet is saved when invalid information is given, we will also assert that the "Create Timesheet" page is re-rendered, with error messages displayed and fields with errors highlighted: